fabianlee/anthos-nested-esx-manual/needed_on_adminws/k8s/istio-operator/README-1.7.txt

 kubectl get all -n istio-operator

 # only do if this is a new deployment, not for upgrade!!!
+# it will be picked up from iop
 # kubectl apply -f istio-operator/istio-operator-1.7.5.yaml

 # until you see "Ingress gateways installed"